 The day has arrived!
 While a few lucky folks might have received their pre-orders early, the Xbox Series S is now officially on sale.
-It’s one of two new game consoles that are now available to purchase from Microsoft.
+It’s one of two new game consoles that are now available to purchase from Microsoft, alongside it’s beefier brother the Xbox Series X.

 Both of the next-gen consoles pack quite a punch and are competitive options for buyers contemplating Xbox vs Playstation.
-If you want to learn more about the Xbox Series X, you can read an in-depth guide here.
+If you can’t decide between the Series X and the Series S, you can read our full comparison here.
 In this article, we’ll go over everything we know about the Xbox Series S.

 At a glance: What is the Xbox Series S?